ripytide/metapac/README.md

 # Default: "pacman"
 arch_package_manager = "paru"

-# Whether to default to installing flatpak packages systemwide or for the current user.
+# Whether to default to installing flatpak packages systemwide or for the
-# This setting can be overridden on a per-package basis using { systemwide = false|true }.
+# current user.
+This setting can be overridden on a per-package basis using
+# { systemwide = false|true }.
 # Default: true
 flatpak_default_systemwide = true

-# Backends to disable from all metapac behavior.
-See the README.md for
-# the list of backend names
-# Default: []
-disabled_backends = ["apt"]

 # Whether to use the [hostname_groups] config table to decide which
 # group files to use or to use all files in the groups folder.